Neutron star mass-radius constraints using the high-frequency QPOs of GRB 200415A: Crust equilibrium and torsional oscillations

 where $n_{\rm b}$ and $\alpha$ are defined as $n_{\rm b}=n_{\rm n} + n_{\rm p}$ and $\alpha=(n_{\rm n}-n_{\rm p})/n_{\rm b}$.
 Here, $n_{\rm n}$ and $n_{\rm p}$ are the neutron and the proton number density, respectively.
 The five coefficients $w_0$, $n_0$, $S_0$, $K_0$ and $L$ are the nuclear saturation parameters defining uniquely the EOS of the crust.
 The first three parameters ($w_0$, $n_0$, and $S_0$) are well constrained from terrestrial experiments \citep{Oertel17,Li19}, while the remaining two parameters ($K_0$ and $L$) can be hardly constrained experimentally.
 Still, there is progress in this direction and already certain constraints can be set, predicting the following values: $K_0=240\pm 20$ MeV \citep{K0} and $L=60\pm 20$ MeV \citep{Li19}.
 In fact, the magnetar QPOs in SGR 1806-20 and SGR 1900+14, if identified as crustal torsional oscillations, provide some more stringent constraints to $L$, that is $L_{\rm QPO}=58-73$ MeV \citep{SIO2018}.
+The OI-EOSs are directly characterized by the saturation parameters, but they describe the whole crust region.

 The OI-EOSs \citep{OI2007} adopted in this study are constructed in such a way that $w_0$, $n_0$, and $S_0$ are optimized for given values of $K_0$ and $L$ to reproduce the experimental data for masses and charge radii of stable nuclei, based on the extended Thomas-Fermi theory.
 The EOS parameters adopted here are listed in Table \ref{tab:EOS}.
 Therefore, for constructing the crust equilibrium model, one needs to select two parameters for the EOS, i.e., $K_0$ and $L$, apart from the global parameters defining the star i.e., the mass ($M$) and radius ($R$).